8 top UK dropshipping suppliers for small businesses

 • Countries shipped to: only within the UK

-With over 100 suppliers within the UK, Avasam offers a diverse catalogue boasting a staggering 200,000 products across 18 categories (although, like Modalyst, its cheapest plan only permits you to list 250 at a time).
+With over 100 suppliers based in the UK, Avasam offers a diverse catalogue boasting a staggering 200,000 products across 18 categories (although, like Modalyst, its cheapest plan only permits you to list 250 at a time).

 Probably Avasam’s best feature is its ability to automate inventory synchronisation, which prevents you from selling products you don’t have and lets you keep a close eye on what is and isn’t selling for smart sales forecasting.
 Similarly, customers also get stock level updates for full buying transparency.

-Because of this niche specialism, I recommend Avasam to dropshippers that want to sell seasonal items (e.g., holiday decorations or summer clothing).
+Because of this niche specialism, I recommend Avasam to dropshippers that want to sell seasonal items (for example, holiday decorations or summer clothing).
 Thanks to Avasam’s stock management tools, you can scale up or down easily without the burden of excess inventory or the risk of disappointing customers.

 Less positively, Avasam does not accept PayPal, although it plans to in the future.
 It’s also worth noting that, since it only hosts UK suppliers, Avasam products will likely cost more to list in comparison to markets like the US or China.